samueldsingh/data-engineering/day-3.md

 14. Python architecture
 15. Explain Garbage Collection mechanism in detail.

-## About Python
+## 1. About Python
 Python is a general purpose, dynamic, high-level and interpreted programming language.
 - **General purpose** means that it can create all kinds of programs
 - **Dynamic** refers to the fact that you don't need to assign keywords suchs as int.
 - **Dynamic** also means that you can use a variable that was previously assigned an integer can be assigned a string
 - **High Level** language is one that is user-oriented in that it has been designed to make it  straightforward for a programmer to convert an algorithm into program code
-- **Interpreted language**
+- **Interpreted language** is where the source code is executed directly without the need for a separate compilation step.
+In an interpreted language, the code is read, interpreted, and executed line by line by an interpreter.

+## 2. Why is python popular nowadays?
+Data Science and Machine Learning: Python has emerged as a leading language for data science and machine learning.
+Its rich ecosystem of libraries, including NumPy, Pandas, and scikit-learn, coupled with frameworks like TensorFlow and PyTorch, make Python a go-to choice for data scientists and machine learning practitioners.
+Python's simplicity and readability also make it a preferred language for prototyping and experimentation in these fields.

 ## 3. Features of Python